digh-fall/digh-fall.github.io/weekly_assignment.md

   * Please consider the research role of the museum, and the access it provides to research material, tools, and associated resources
   * how is the museum using its collections to develop and promote broader research?
 In particular, consider relative to digitisation, digital projects, and publications
   * which project, catalogue, or publication piqued your interest?
 What made it interesting, engaging, and a worthwhile resource?
 Did the digital components of this resource help?
-  * consider this research site as a portal to the musuem's collections - did the site itself help promote the available collections and resources?
+  * consider this research site as a portal to the museum's collections - did the site itself help promote the available collections and resources?

 #### Week 11 - 6th November 2015